mskar/mskar/README.md

 My name is Martin Skarzynski.

-I am a data scientist👨‍🔬  and machine🤖  learning🧠  engineer with a broad scientific background that ranges from molecular and cellular biology to population science.
+I am a data scientist👨‍🔬  and machine🤖  learning🧠  engineer with a broad scientific background that ranges from molecular and cellular biology to epidemiology.

 I use the Python🐍  and R®️   programming languages along with UNIX shell🐚  tools🛠  to extract insights from data.